-This course is designed to coordinate the student's occupational onthe-job training with related instruction in work-related skills.
+Advisory: Students should have paid or voluntary employment.
+This course is designed to coordinate the student's occupational on- the-job training with related instruction in work-related skills.
 Students may earn up to four (4) units each semester for a maximum of 16 units of work experience.
 No more than 20 hours per week may be applied toward the work requirement.
 Students enrolling in WKX-200 are administratively moved to the appropriate general or occupational work experience course after the first class meeting based upon several factors, including the number of hours worked during the semester, occupational program requirements, and type of work in which the student is engaged.
-18 hours orientation and 60 hours of volunteer work experience (maximum of 240 hours) or 75 hours of paid work experience (maximum of 300 hours) are required for each enrolled unit.
+18 hours orientation and 60 hours of volunteer work experience (maximum of 240 hours) or 75 hours of paid work experience (maximum of 300 hours) are required or each enrolled unit.
 (Letter Grade or Pass/No Pass option.)